gigasquid/gigasquid.github.io/source/_posts/2014-09-06-green-eggs-and-transducers.markdown

 We can run the transformation of the transducers against the data in a few ways.

-* _into_: Non-lazy turn the tranformation into a collection
+* _into_: Non-lazy turn the transformation into a collection
 * _sequence_: Same thing but lazy
 * _transduce_: Acts like reduce on the all the transformed elements
 * With _core.async_ channels doing the transformations.